 Of course, given the cryptic nature of what Larson-Green said, it’s entirely possible that we’re reading too much into it.
 It might be as simple as Windows RT being retired.
 I think, though, that Microsoft is well aware that the time for small changes is over — removing Windows RT from the equation is nice, but it doesn’t change the fact that Microsoft is still in distant third place in the smartphone and tablet markets.
 Microsoft needs to make a really, really big change if it wants to remain competitive.
 Killing off Windows RT, which has essentially been a massively loss-making non-entity since its arrival, would be like killing Zune or Kin — retiring a crappy product doesn’t magically make Microsoft competitive.

 That isn’t to say that it won’t be a phased consolidation, mind you.
 Microsoft could retire Windows RT tomorrow without a second thought.
-With the unified Windows/Windows Phone app store scheduled to arrive some time in 2014, Microsoft’s two remaining operating systems would creep ever closer.
-Then, at some point in the future, Microsoft could release a single OS that works across phones, tablets, desktops, laptops, and the myriad of other PC form factors.
-With a single platform for developers to target, plus Microsoft’s generally excellent developer tools, Microsoft might finally be able to rustle up the apps that it needs for its smartphones and tablets to have a chance against Apple and Google.
+With the Microsoft moves to unify Windows/Windows Phone app store scheduled to arrive some time in 2014, Microsoft’s two remaining operating systems would creep ever closer.
+Then, at some point in the future, Microsoft moves to unify Windows could release a single OS that works across phones, tablets, desktops, laptops, and the myriad of other PC form factors.
+With a single platform for developers to target, plus Microsoft’s generally excellent developer tools, Microsoft moves to unify Windows might finally be able to rustle up the apps that it needs for its smartphones and tablets to have a chance against Apple and Google.

 One thing’s for certain, though: If Larson-Green and Myerson are still only talking in vague and mysterious terms, then we’re still months or years away from Microsoft enacting a major change — and time is the one thing that Microsoft really doesn’t have.